pulumi/docs/content/blog/cloud-native-infrastructure-with-kubernetes-and-pulumi/index.md

 It's been remarkable to watch its explosive growth just this past year alone.
-Every cloud vendor now supports an easy-to-use managed Kubernetes solution --- Google GKE, Azure AKS, and AWS AKS --- making it easier than ever before to get started writing and deploying Kubernetes applications.
+Every cloud vendor now supports an easy-to-use managed Kubernetes solution --- Google GKE, Azure AKS, and AWS AKS --- making it easier than ever to start writing and deploying Kubernetes applications.

 [Pulumi for Kubernetes](https://info.pulumi.com/press-release/pulumi-cloud-native-sdk-delivers-cloud-native-infrastructure-as-code-for-kubernetes) is